abhi-arya1/siftai/src-tauri/services.md

    - Run this by requesting `http://localhost:35438/path/to/file` from the Next.js Frontend
    - The path must be beyond the user's HOME directory.
     - For example, if the abs path is `/Users/name/Documents/file.txt`, the path should be `/Documents/file.txt`

+- 35439 - Slack OAuth
+  - New Slack Bot